Linear theory and violent relaxation in long-range systems: a test case

 \subsection{Random uniform bi-cluster}

-The equilibrium configuration generated by two symmetric waterbags of parameter $\Delta\theta$ yields a state topologically close to Eqs. (\ref{bicluster_sym}).
+The equilibrium configuration generated by a waterbag distribution of parameter $\Delta\theta$ yields a state topologically close to Eqs. (\ref{bicluster_sym}).
 Therefore, we expect the growth rates for these random states to be close to the ones given in \Eref{eqn:bcqs}.
 However, the latter Equation cannot be the asymptotic form of Equation ({\ref{eqn:rmt}}) since the highest eigenvalue fluctuates around $1+\left(N/2-1\right)\mu+\sigma^2/\mu$, which corresponds to the eigenvalue of the deterministic matrix $a_{ij}=\mu$ for $i\neq j$, $a_{ii}=1$, that is completely different from the deterministic matrix $L$ defined by Equation (\ref{eqn:LetR}).

 One needs to verify the applicability of Equation (\ref{eqn:theoreme}) before calculating the expectation of the growth rate with Equation (\ref{eqn:rmt}). $\mu$ and $\sigma^2$ are accessible through the following formulae